 Before installing Untangle NG, verify that the Vault has been equipped with the appropriate hardware.
 See the hardware requirements as published by Untangle at https://wiki.untangle.com/index.php/Hardware_Requirements

-Obtain the Installation Image and Uncompress it
+Obtain the Installation Image

 The Untangle installation image can be downloaded from: https://www.untangle.com/cmd/download/ng-firewall/16.5.1.
 You must create an account before downloading, which can be done here: https://www.untangle.com/cmd/login/create-account